 This is a new course which was introduced in 2019 so our first cohort is still studying with us.

 We expect that the majority of our students will progress onto CDMT and FDS accredited training institutions.

 We offer a range of enrichment activities alongside your studies, which vary from year to year depending on our students' interests.
 Previous enrichment activities have included directing, scriptwriting, our weekly lunchtime gigs the Soundcheck Sessions, knitting club, theatre special effects makeup, LGBTQ club, choir and football.

 - After only 6 weeks performing together our MT Students competed in the North West Strictly MT Competition and returned with a trophy, placing in the top two in their group category (containing 12 other competing teams)

-- The Musical Theatre team love a flash mob and the group performed in several last year at venues such as Liverpool ONE, John Lewis and the Anglican Cathedral.
+- The Musical Theatre team love a flash mob and the group performed in venues such as Liverpool ONE, John Lewis and the Anglican Cathedral.
 Where will they appear next?

 How do I apply?

 Auditions and interviews are held in February and March, and decision letters are sent out in April.